A super-fast recipe to make when you're tired or busy.

 2 minutes cooking time

-1 Bring a large saucepan of water to the boil.
+1 Bring a large saucepan of water to a boil.
 Add 1 tablespoon of the oil, then the pasta.
-Cook over a medium heat for about 8–10 minutes, or according to the packet instructions, stirring frequently so that the pasta does not stick together.
+Cook over a medium heat for about 8 to 10 minutes, or according to the packet instructions, stirring frequently so that the pasta does not stick together.

-2 Meanwhile, wash the basil under the running cold tap, and carefully pat dry in a clean tea towel.
+2 Meanwhile, wash the basil under cold running water, and carefully pat dry in a clean dish towel.

-3 Heat a heavy-based frying pan over a low heat.
-Add the pine nuts and dry-fry for 2-3 minutes, until they start to brown.
+3 Heat a heavy-bottom skillet over a low heat.
+Add the pine nuts and toast for 2 to 3 minutes, until they start to brown.
 Keep the nuts moving all the time so they don't burn.

 5 Drain the pasta and rinse well with boiling water, then drain again.
 Serve immediately with the sauce.related ingredients: quinoa pasta